 Women can reduce their risk by going off oral contraceptives and staying off them for ten years.
 After ten years off oral contraceptives, the risk returns to the same as women who have never used them.
 The evidence of the connection to oral contraceptives is limited.
 However, if you have HPV and use oral contraceptives, speak to your healthcare practitioner about choosing the right contraceptive for you.

 One cup of fresh fruit or fresh vegetables is one serving.
 Try to eat at least two cups of fruit and three cups of vegetables each day.

 Variety is important.
 For example, if you have a salad with romaine lettuce, a few grape tomatoes, and an apple every day that is a good start.
 However, try to vary the types of vegetables and fruit you have each day, and try to increase your intake too.

 Take a few minutes the next time you go grocery shopping to explore what’s available.
 You can also try new preparation methods to switch things up a bit.
 Try blending fruit in a smoothie or roasting your vegetables.
 New ideas can really boost your daily intake of produce.

 Indole-3-carbinol (I-3-C) is found naturally in cruciferous vegetables and has been found to be beneficial for cervical health.
 Examples of cruciferous vegetables include cabbage, broccoli, cauliflower, and Brussels sprouts.

 It is easy to see that certain lifestyle changes can help to improve the health of your cervical cells.
-If HPV and cervical cancer are a concern for you, try incorporating some of the lifestyle tips we’ve provided in this article.
+If HPV is a concern for you, try incorporating some of the lifestyle tips we’ve provided in this article.
 And, of course, be sure to see your gynecologist for regular yearly exams.